 The way to prevent elbow injuries is to avoid pitching with just the arm.
 Learning to use the muscles in the thighs, core, and back takes the strain off the elbow and leads to faster pitching and a decreased risk of elbow injuries.
 A sports physical therapist can identify your child's weaknesses and teach exercises that maximize core, trunk, and back strength.

 Studies show that more shoulder and elbow injuries occur in people with stiff shoulders, especially those with a loss of internal rotation.
 A sports physical therapist can teach ways to improve shoulder flexibility, which will decrease injury risk.

 Warm up adequately before each practice or game.

 Get enough rest.

-If you're looking for a scholarship or your child wants to make baseball a career, playing may make him or her better, but too much of a good thing will increase their risk for injury.
-Taking an off-season rest or cross training with a non-throwing sport improves the odds that he or she won't experience an overuse injury when they want to perform at their maximum potential.
+If you're looking for a scholarship or your child wants to make baseball a career, playing may make them better, but too much of a good thing will increase their risk for injury.
+Taking an off-season rest or cross training with a non-throwing sport improves the odds that they won't experience an overuse injury when they want to perform at their maximum potential.